Skip to content

 MechanismGateGame Effect

-Entangle-splitcycle + iSwap(0.5)Ball splits into correlated pair
+Entangle-splitcycle + i_swap(0.5)Ball splits into correlated pair

-Quantum-splitiSwap(0.5) on existingAlready-quantum ball splits again
+Quantum-spliti_swap(0.5) on existingAlready-quantum ball splits again

 Phase rotationclock(fraction)Paddle dial biases survival probability